 Is your singing body posture keeping you from having the voice you want?

-In order to be a good or even a great singer there is a list of DOs and DON’Ts that singers must become accustomed to.
+In order to become a good, or even a great singer, there is a list of DOs and DON’Ts that singers must become accustomed to.

 Probably the most important vocal technique to learn is the best posture for singing.

 Tips for Using the Right Singing Body Posture For Effect – Why Worry about Body Language & Posture for Voice?

 Although you’ll find plenty of excellent tips for singing from a variety of great teachers, controlling your body when you sing certainly ranks up there as one of the little know methods practiced.

 Good posture allows you to project your voice at it’s best – whether it’s for:

 - or junior auditions.

 It is possible to have voice talent alone without the best posture.
 But, the ability to control the voice and get the most out of it is diminished a good deal.
 Learning the proper posture is as simple as practicing.

 The best posture for singing involves relaxation of: